Drone strike kills at least two in Somalia: residents

 Another missile killed four foreign militants south of the Somali capital Mogadishu in February 2012.

+Al Shabaab were driven out of Mogadishu in late 2011 and are struggling to hold on to territory elsewhere in the face of attacks by Kenyan, Ethiopian and African Union forces trying to prevent Islamist militancy spreading out from Somalia.

-Reporting by Feisal Omar; additional reporting by Phil Stewart in Washington; Writing by James Macharia; editing by Ralph Boulton and Cynthia Osterman
+Reporting by Feisal Omar; Writing by James Macharia; editing by Ralph Boulton